susanmarie87/Wild_Boutique/README.md

 A comments section for users to add comments for interactivity with the store and leave comments on blog posts.

-## <a>Remaining Design Issues</a>
+## Remaining Design Issues

  The desktop version of the navbar is awful but I could not figure out what was blocking me from being able to get the account and cart to sit on the right side.
 The mobile and nav version look akay.

- **Navbar update**- The problem was that I had left a nav element in the base.
+ **Navbar update**- The problem with the navbar was that I had left a nav element in the base.
 When I tried to remove it, the navbar would disappear.
 This issue was FINALLY solved by adding the bg-dark class to the main-nav.html file and my navbar looks better now.

  The button on the products search bar broke on me a few days back and I have not been able to figure out what I did to break that.

-## <a>Remaining Flake8 errors</a>
+## Remaining Flake8 errors

 - Several errors in the Checkout app view.py file in regards to profiles and objects that I was unable to solve.
 All relating to the products having no objects or not existing even though it seems like they exist because they work.
 An attempt was made to remedy these errors but were ultimately left ignored.